stas00/ipyexperiments/README.md

 You do need to be aware that some frameworks consume a big chunk of general and GPU RAM when they are used for the first time.
 For example `pytorch` `cuda` [eats up]( https://docs.fast.ai/dev/gpu.html#unusable-gpu-ram-per-process) about 0.5GB of GPU RAM and 2GB of general RAM on load (not necessarily on `import`, but usually later when it's used), so if your experiment started with doing a `cuda` action for the first time in a given process, expect to lose that much RAM - this one can't be reclaimed.

-But `IPyExperiments` does all this for you, for example, preloading `pytorch` `cuda` if the `pytorch` backend (default) is used.
+But `IPyExperimentsPytorch` does all this for you, for example, preloading `pytorch` `cuda` if the `pytorch` backend (default) is used.
 During the preloading it internally does:

    ```python
    import pytorch